 What are the entry requirements for the Return to Practice course?

-You will need to provide evidence of lapsed registration of between three to 15 years.
+You will need to provide evidence of lapsed registration of no more than 10 years.
 This is in the form of an NMC Statement of Entry which you can get from the NMC.
 You will need to quote your NMC PIN and the name you were originally registered under.

 Are there course fees?

-There are no course fees.
-A bursary of £1,000 will be available to each nursing and SCPHN student, with £1,500 available for midwives.
-This amount should be paid to the student in three equal instalments by the education provider.
-Payments are usually made at the beginning, the middle and following completion of the course.
+Currently, there are no course fees.
+A bursary of £3,000 will be available to each student.
+This amount should be paid to the student in equal installments by the education provider.

 Assistance with childcare costs